datastax/csharp-driver/docs/source/upgrade-guide/index.md

 # Upgrade Guide

-The purpose of this guide is to detail the changes made by the successive versions of the DataStax C# Driver that are relevant to for an upgrade from prior versions.
+The purpose of this guide is to detail the changes made by the successive versions of the ScyllaDB C# Driver that are relevant to for an upgrade from prior versions.

-If you have any question or comment, you can [post it on the mailing list][mailing-list].

 ## Our policy regarding API changes and release versioning